What To Do At Stevns Klint UNESCO World Heritage Site

-Stevns Klint is a coastal formation spanning 15 kilometres (9 miles) of chalk and limestone cliff, which still contains traces of the meteor, which is believed to have wiped out the dinosaurs.
-The cliff can be viewed from several locations along the coast, with access down to the beach.
+Stevns Klint is a coastal formation spanning 15 kilometres (9 miles) of chalk and limestone cliffs.
+It still contains traces of the meteor that is believed to have wiped out half the species on the planet, including dinosaurs.

-Stevns Klint is situated on the Danish island of Zealand, 75 km (46 miles) south of Copenhagen and can easily be enjoyed as a day trip.
+Stevns Klint is a UNESCO World Heritage site, an area of significant scientific interest and the perfect place for anyone with an interest in geology and nature lovers.
+Located on the Danish island of Zealand, 75 km (46 miles) south of Copenhagen, the area can easily be visited as a day trip.

 What Is Stevns Klint?

-Stevns Klint (klint meaning cliff in Danish) was created when a meteor crashed into the earth over 65 million years ago.
-It is believed the meteor crash wiped out the dinosaurs and over half the earth’s animal species.
+Stevns Klint (Klint, meaning cliff in Danish) was created when a meteor crashed into the earth over 65 million years ago.
+The meteor crash is believed to have wiped out the dinosaurs and over half the earth’s animal species.

 Traces of the meteor can be found in the thin grey/black layer between the white chalk and yellow limestone.